Multi-Objective Optimization for Sparse Deep Multi-Task Learning: Experiments

 \section{Experiments}

-We start with the MultiMNIST dataset~\citep{sabour2017dynamic}, derived from the MNIST dataset of handwritten digits~\citep{lecun2010mnist} by gluing two images together, with some overlap.
+We start with the MultiMNIST dataset\cite{sabour2017dynamic}, derived from the MNIST dataset of handwritten digits \cite{lecun2010mnist} by gluing two images together, with some overlap.
 The primary tasks are the classification of the top left and bottom right digits of each image.
-To study a more complicated problem with less aligned tasks, we have created our own dataset, namely the Cifar10Mnist dataset\footnote{See sample images in Appendix A}, which contains padded MNIST digits on top of the CIFAR-10 images~\citep{Krizhevsky09learningmultiple}.
+To study a more complicated problem with less aligned tasks, we have created our own dataset, namely the Cifar10Mnist dataset (Figure \ref{fig:sample_CMdata}), which contains padded MNIST digits on top of the CIFAR-10 images \cite{Krizhevsky09learningmultiple}.

 On this new dataset, we investigate two primary objectives: identifying the background CIFAR-10 image and classifying the padded MNIST digit of each image.
 Since we are dealing here with two different data sources (CIFAR-10 and MNIST), that have distinct characteristics and representations, it is challenging to simultaneously learn meaningful features and representations for both tasks.
 The MultiMNIST dataset, on the other hand, typically involves only one data source, making it less complex in terms of data diversity.
-These two types of MTL datasets then allows us to generalize our approach more effectively. \citet{sener2018multi}'s approach (MGDA) and the \textit{Hard Parameter Sharing} (HPS) model architecture are used as a baseline algorithm and a baseline MTL model.
+These two types of MTL datasets then allows us to generalize our approach more effectively. \cite{sener2018multi}'s approach (MGDA) and the \textit{Hard Parameter Sharing} (HPS) model architecture are used as a baseline algorithm and a baseline MTL model.
 The metrics used to evaluate the model architectures are: Sparsity Rate (SR) = $\frac{\# zero\_ params}{\# total\_ params}$, Parameter Sharing (PS) = $\frac{\# nonzero\_ params}{\# unique\_ params}$, and Compression Rate (CR) = $\frac{\# total\_ params}{\# unique\_ params}$.